-Perspective | Trea Turner is all grown up, and developing into one of the best shortstops in baseball
+Perspective | Trea Turner is all grown up and developing into one of the best shortstops in baseball

 Werth’s points: Turner’s speed gives him the opportunity to turn outs into hits, and his gap-to-gap power — he had 35 extra-base hits in just 324 plate appearances that season — could make him special.

 And yet, four years later, Turner has never been an all-star.
-In discussions of the game’s best shortstops, he is lost in a sea of Cleveland’s Francisco Lindor, Houston’s Carlos Correa, Boston’s Xander Bogaerts, Corey Seager of the Los Angeles Dodgers, Javy Baez of the Chicago Cubs and now even Fernando Tatis Jr., the young San Diego star.
+In discussions of the game’s best shortstops, he is lost in a sea of Cleveland’s Francisco Lindor, Houston’s Carlos Correa, Boston’s Xander Bogaerts, the Los Angeles Dodgers’ Corey Seager, the Chicago Cubs’ Javy Baez and now even Fernando Tatis Jr., the young San Diego star.

 Yet here are some shortstop OPSs since 2016, through Tuesday: Seager .853, Bogaerts .846, Correa .839, Lindor .837, Turner .835, Baez .810.
 (For the purposes of this discussion, dismiss the Coors Field-inflated stats of Colorado’s Trevor Story, a fine player who has a career .992 OPS in Denver that drops to .768 everywhere else.)

 Turner fits right in among the best.
-And he might be getting better, whether anyone outside of Washington notices or not.
+And he might be getting better, no matter whether anyone outside of Washington notices.
 His ranks among shortstops this year: first in OPS (1.057) and on-base percentage (.426), second to Tatis in slugging percentage (.632).

 “I’m focused on being as good of a player and teammate as I can be,” Turner said.
 “I’m one of those guys who tries to say you control what you can control.
 That’s how I prepare, how focused I am each at-bat.
 But I can’t control if the next guy’s playing better than me.

 “Last year was the most fun I’ve ever had in my entire life, what we did with all those guys.
-I’d trade any individual reward for that — recreating last year.”
+I’d trade any individual reward for that — re-creating last year.”

-The Nationals, right now, don’t appear to be capable of recreating 2019 in 2020.
-But if they do become a contender again, it’ll be in part because Trea Turner has developed into one of baseball’s best shortstops, a process that could be happening before our eyes.
+The Nationals, right now, don’t appear to be capable of re-creating 2019 in 2020.
+But if they do become a contender again, it will be in part because Trea Turner has developed into one of baseball’s best shortstops, a process that could be happening before our eyes.

 Read more: